mounicab-45/mounicab/README.md

-2/README.md
-Hi 👋!
-I'm Mounica a Passionate Web Developer.
+# Hi 👋!
+I'm Mounica, a Passionate Web Developer

-• I'm a Web Developer from India exploring the deep ocean of Web.
+🌍 I'm a Web Developer from India exploring the deep ocean of Web.
-• Currently Exploring MERN Technologies 💻
+💻 Currently exploring MERN Technologies.
-• Ask me about Web Development.
+❓ Ask me about Web Development.
-• Reach out me : mounicavattikuti45@gmail.com
+📧 Reach me at: mounicavattikuti45@gmail.com

 Tools and Technologies I Work Upon :